Web Shop for Kakemono, Japanese Hanging Scroll Paintings. Buy Kakejiku Online !

 Painter at the early part of the Edo period (1603 - 1868).

-His given name is Heishiro-Mitsuie.
+His given name was Heishiro-Mitsuie.

 Sansetsu's the other pen names are Dasokuken, Togenshi, Shohaku-Sanjin, etc.